google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 to run SPIR-V shaders on the device.
 You can use this script directly if you want to re-run some SPIR-V shaders.
-The vertex shader must be provided explicitely, by default you can use our "passthrough" vertex shader available in `vulkan-worker/samples/shader.vert.spv`.
+The vertex shader must be provided explicitly, by default you can use our "passthrough" vertex shader available in `vulkan-worker/samples/shader.vert.spv`.
 Your device must show in `adb devices`.